 Rachel is a first-year PhD student at the Department of English, Film, and Theatre.
 She completed a Bachelor of Arts in English and Music at Canadian Mennonite University, and a Master of Arts in English at McMaster University.
 Her research interests include postcolonial theory, second-wave feminism, science fiction films, screwball comedies, and anything to do with Barbara Pym.

-Melanie is a first-year PhD student at the Department of English, Film, and Theatre.
+Melanie is a second-year PhD student at the Department of English, Film, and Theatre.
 Being originally from Germany, she holds a bachelor’s degree in British and American Studies and a master’s degree in Literatures and Cultures in English from the University of Konstanz.
 Prior to her studies, she worked for several years as a newspaper editor and a journalist for print, TV, and online media.
 Melanie is grateful to be given the chance to come to the University of Manitoba and to work on Indigenous literatures in general and residential school literature in particular.
 She is also fortunate to work as a research assistant for Dr. Warren Cariou.
 Melanie’s research interests include Indigenous and Canadian literatures as well as theories of trauma, memory, identity, and community in literary and various cultural contexts.

 Kirsty Cameron is a PhD candidate in English at the University of Manitoba, a SSHRC Canada Graduate scholar, a University of Manitoba Graduate Fellow, and has been awarded the CD Howe Fellowship in Creative Writing from the U of M Centre for Creative Writing and Oral Culture.
 Kirsty’s undergraduate work was in Creative Writing and Theatre, with minors in Gender and Women’s Studies, and Philosophy.
 Kirsty holds a MA in English from the U of M.